mGalarnyk/Python_Tutorials/Scrapy/README.md

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/individualCampaignLinks.png)
 <br>

+<b> Need to update this with new code </b>
 This is the code that reflects getting all the campaign links (more on this later in the First Spider section) (need to do add in [2:] for all links since we start with // instead of instead of a normal url)

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/codeToGetCampaignLinks.png)
 <br>

 2. Exiting Scrapy Shell using <b>exit()</b>.
-We do this because now we want to understand the structure of an average campaign page.
+We do this while we should now understand the structure of where individual campaigns links are, we havent looked at where things are on individual campaigns.

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/exitScrapyShell.png)
 <br>